AndyButland/UmbracoMapper/ReadMe.md

 - 4.1.0
     - Upgraded dependencies for version targetting Umbraco V8 to use 8.1
 - 4.2.0
-    - Added support for mapping from IPublishedElement
+    - Added support for mapping from nested content's IPublishedElement

 ## Credits